Faith. Service. Law.

 Courts, however, have a bias against ademption by extinction and will often do whatever they can to avoid this result.
 Some courts, for example, will allow the beneficiary to receive property procured by the sale of the specific bequest.
 Others will classify the bequest as a general bequest, thereby allowing the estate to purchase the property in order to distribute it.

 The potential property changes that may occur after the execution of a will are innumerable.
-Courts will nonetheless do what that they can—without reforming the will—to avoid an ademption by extinction.
+Courts will nonetheless do what they can—without reforming the will—to avoid an ademption by extinction.

 Ademption by Satisfaction